XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Steps:

-- XU316 sends 0x02 command to request power-up configuration
+- XU316 sends 0x02 command to request power-on config

 Steps: